 Ans: Some of the examples of environmental degradation in the area are as follows:

-Ques 13: The following table shows the proportion of undernourished adults in India.
-It is based on a survey of various states for the year 2001.
+Q13.
+The following table shows the proportion of adults (aged 15-49 years) whose BMI is below normal (BMI <18.5 kg/m2) in India.
+It is based on a survey of various states for the year 2015-16.
 Look at the table and answer the following questions.

 (i) Compare the nutritional level of people in Kerala and Madhya Pradesh.

-(ii) Can you guess why around 40 per cent of people in the country are undernourished even though it is argued that there is enough food in the country?
+(ii) Can you guess why around one-fifth of people in the country are undernourished even though it is argued that there is enough food in the country?
 Describe in your own words.

-(ii) Around one-fifth of people in the country are undernourished even though it is argued that there is enough food in the countiy due to reasons as mentioned below:
+(ii) One-fifth of the population in the country are undernourished even though it is argued that there is enough food in the country because of the following reasons: